falkr/ttm4175/pages/prep-iot-api.md

 possible, but you may wonder if it is useful for an API.
 That depends of course on the problem we build the API for.
-If the problem we want to support needs to add the number two a lot, then we could think of offering that as a dedicated method of the API.[^2].
+If the problem we want to support needs to add the number two a lot, then we could think of offering that as a dedicated method of the API.
+(It' s a bit like organizing your stuff at home.
+Should you have an extra drawer for winter jackets?
+Or put all jackets together?).
 Therefore it requires some experience and some attempts to write a "good" API.

 ## APIs Evolve Over Time